chaijs/chai-fs/README.md

 ### file().with.json

-Assert if the path exists, is a file and contains json parsable text.
+Assert the path exists, is a file and contains json parsable text.

 * Chains after `file()`
 * To negate this using `expect/should` you chain the `.not`-negation ***after*** the regular `file()`.